+You won’t go fly far beyond your borders without your passport.
 Check if your passport is valid.
 Now check if it’s valid for at least six months before expiration, as many destinations have that entry requirement.
-If not, renew that paperwork ASAP.
+If not, take that photo and renew that paperwork ASAP.
 If your destination requires a visa, visit the Government of Canada’s travel site for more information.
 FYI – You may need to send your passport to a foreign consulate for a period of time for visa processing, so ensure that you won’t need to use it during that waiting period.
 Finally, make a hard copy of each person’s passport papers, and store in a separate place from the actual documents.

 Have you had your shots?
-It’s always a good idea to protect yourself and your family from serious illness, and some destinations require proof of certain vaccinations.
-Check with your local health authority or iamat.org for more information based upon your travel destination.
+It’s always a good idea to protect yourself and your family from serious illness.
+Some destinations may also require proof of certain vaccinations prior to entry.
+Check with your local health authority or iamat.org for more vaccination recommendations based upon your travel destination.

 It’s crucial to have extended medical insurance when travelling outside of Canada.
 Many employer insurance plans and credit cards offer some built-in insurance, but call your provider to check on specifics.
 Purchase additional coverage based on destination, and the age and size of your travelling party.
-Some third-party insurance providers offer family plans that can bundle coverage.
+Some third-party insurance providers offer family plans that can bundle coverage for greater savings.

-Pack a clear, resealable bag with your favorite household pain relievers, in particular children’s medication.
+Packing a clear, resealable bag with your favorite household pain relievers and necessary medications is a key item on any pre-trip travel checklist.
+If travelling with kids, ensure you’ve packed the children’s medication as well.
 The pharmacy at your destination may have completely different medications than what you’re used to, or language barriers that may be an issue.
 Ensure any prescription medications cover the duration of your holiday.

 Stop mail and paper delivery.
 Tell a trusted neighbor that you’ll be away and ask them to keep an eye on your home.
 Install a timer on select lights to give the impression that someone is home, and book lawn maintenance if needed.
 Tidy up before you leave.
 I love returning to a clean home after a long trip, so we vacuum and ensure the house is clean and tidy before departure.

-One of the number one forgotten items is phone chargers and wires.
-Invest in a small storage bag to keep all that electronica in its place.
-We swear by our STM Cable Bag when we travel.
+Between smartphones, tablets and other electronica, we’re drowning in charging cables and plugs.
+And do they ever get left behind when we’re on the road.
+One of the number one forgotten items in hotels are phone chargers and cables.
+Invest in a small storage bag to keep all those plugs and cables in their place.
+We swear by our BAGSMART electronic organizer case when we travel.

-Let your credit card company know when you’ll be out of the country.
-It may save on purchase hassles, and those panicked phone calls from the card issuer checking whether your recent purchases are legitimate.
-Confession: this just happened to me in while travelling in Florida, and I appreciated the company’s due diligence in protecting me against potential fraud.
+Advise your credit card company when you’ll be out of the country.
+It may save on purchase hassles, as well as phone calls from the card issuer checking whether your recent purchases are legitimate.
+It may also prevent having your card cancelled entirely while you’re abroad.

 Cash is king in many destinations.
 You should always have local currency (and US dollars as a secondary option) on hand upon arrival.
-In addition to larger denominations, pack a stack of small bills for tipping, hotels and cabs.
+Exchanging currency at your local bank or currency exchange is usually cheaper than doing so at the airport exchanges.
+Estimate your travel budget before you depart and exchange an appropriate amount of vacation dollars to cover it.
+In addition to larger denominations, be sure to have a stack of smaller bills for tipping at hotels and cabs.

-Disclosure: This post is brought to you by CIBC Foreign Cash OnlineTM.
+Disclosure: This post contains affiliate links.
+Thank you for your support.
 As always, all thoughts and opinions are my own.